-The mystique Doubs river in the Swiss Jura is famous for its endemic zebra/tiger trout.
-For years, I haven’t managed to catch one of the super clever and spooky tiger trout.
+The mystique Doubs river in the Swiss Jura is famous for its endemic zebra trout.
+For years, I haven’t managed to catch one of the super clever and spooky fish.
 It wasn’t until a friend from France, who prefers to stay anonymous, introduced me to some secrets I didn’t knew.

 It's very easy to fall in love with the Doubs river.
 For me it's one of the most beautiful rivers in Switzerland.
 "Doubs" translated means something like "The undecided", which originates from the fact, that this river completely changes direction several times.